RaphaelIT7/gmod-holylib/README.md

 \- [#] Fixed some memory leaks.

 ## ToDo
+\- **Important before next release** Fix a unknown crash on shutdown(Need to get a valid debug log but it just won't give me one).

 \- Finish 64x (`pvs`, `sourcetv`, `surffix`)
 \- Find out why ConVars are so broken.
 (Serverside `path` command breaks :<)
 \- Look into filesystem handle optimization